zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

   - self hosted
 ---

-This post's topic are the changes I made of my quartz instance, in order to differentiate its appearance from the default config.
+This post's topic are the changes I made of my Quartz instance, in order to differentiate its appearance from the default config.

 The main drawback of changing core components of Quartz is, that an upstream update might break your installation (if you incorporate it without looking closely).

+## Planned changes

 The inspirations for this changes come from the [Quartz Showcases](https://quartz.jzhao.xyz/showcase), mainly the following ones:
   - Change the [Layout](https://quartz.jzhao.xyz/layout) for all pages
 	  - Change the blog name
 	  - Change the default footer